Included with Registration

 NDSC Advocacy Training Boot Camp

-Aimed at beginner advocates, this is a great opportunity to get the advocacy training you have been wanting but didn’t have time to squeeze in during the NDSC Annual Convention.
-This session features information from effective self-advocates, parent advocates, and the expert NDSC Policy & Advocacy Team.
-Advocacy Training Boot Camp is designed to be an Advocacy 101 mini-course with a focus on legislative advocacy, but even the most experienced advocate will walk away with something new and re-energized after joining the open discussion on how to engage with legislators effectively.
+This 3-hour session is designed for beginner advocates but is also a great opportunity for seasoned advocates to get the training needed to take their advocacy efforts to the next level.
+The NDSC Advocacy Training Boot Camp is included with all General Conference and Youth & Adults Conference registrations and features information from self-advocates who are making a difference through their personal advocacy efforts, parent advocates, and the expert NDSC Policy & Advocacy Team.
+Advocacy Training Boot Camp is designed to be an Advocacy mini-course with a focus on legislative advocacy.
+Whether you are a beginner to advocacy or are an experienced advocate, you will walk away with something new and be energized after this session.
 This session is appropriate for parents, professionals, and of course, self-advocates.
-Monday, June 21 at 6 PM EST

 Whether this is your first NDSC Convention or your fortieth, attendees are looking to connect with others who share similar experiences.
-NDSC will provide virtual meetings for those who share similar interests, ages or stages.
-A list of available sessions is coming soon.
+NDSC will provide spaces for those who share similar interests, ages or stages.

 GLOBAL’s Research & Medical Care Roundtable